Dennis-Maigua/willguard/README.md

     $ npm i -g truffle
 ```

 ### Step 3.
-Connect Ganache to MetaMask & your Project
+Connect Ganache to MetaMask and Project

 - Open Ganache in your local desktop, and click `New Workspace (Ethereum)`.